Spine centers in the U.S. are currently accepting new participants for Simplify™Trial.

 How do I qualify for Simplify Trial participation?

-If you have been diagnosed with or believe you have cervical disc disease or have been told you require ACDF surgery (fusion), you may be interested in Simplify Trial.
+If you have been diagnosed with or believe you have cervical disc disease or have been told you require ACDF surgery (fusion) requiring treatment at one level, you may be interested in Simplify Trial.

 To see if you might qualify for Simplify Trial, and to get connected directly with the local spine center in your area conducting the trial, you should take the pre-screening questionnaire.